petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/securing-your-app-with-oauth2.md

    cd liferay-c2b6.zip
    ```

-1. Verify that you have `node` and `yarn` installed.
-If you don't, run the following command and follow the prompts:
+1. Verify that `node` and `yarn` are installed.
+If not, run the setup script and follow the prompts:

    ```bash
    ./setup_tutorial.sh
    ```

 1. Add your Liferay OAuth Client ID and Client Secret to the app's config files.
 Navigate to the `utils` folder of `grant-type-authorization-code`.

    ```bash
    cd liferay-c2b6.zip/c2b6-remote-app/src/grant-type-authorization-code/utils
    ```

-   Open the `config.js` file.
-Paste your Client ID and Client Secret values.
+   Open the `config.js` file and add your Client ID and Client Secret values.
 Do the same for the `config.js` files in `grant-type-client-credentials` folder and `grant-type-password` folder.

 1. Navigate back to the app's root directory and start the React server.